Campbell Soup CEO retires, leaving 23 women running Fortune 500 companies

 Related: The ranks of women CEOs got even smaller in 2017

-Shares of Campbell Soup (CPB) fell nearly 10% in early trading Friday on the news of Morrison's retirement.
+Shares of Campbell Soup (CPB) fell more than 10% in early trading Friday on the news of Morrison's retirement.

-Campbell Soup recently completed the acquisition of snack maker Snyder's-Lance for more than $6 billion, and it reported earnings Friday that topped forecasts.
+Campbell Soup recently completed the acquisition of snack maker Snyder's Lance for more than $6 billion, and it reported earnings Friday that topped forecasts.
 But it lowered its outlook for the year.

+Brittany Weissman, an analyst with Edward Jones, said in a report that Morrison's departure was a surprise.
+But she added Morrison was under pressure to turn Campbell's soup business around, and that her retirement "likely reflects ongoing execution issues."

 Many food companies, including cereal makers General Mills (GIS) and Kellogg (K), Mondelez and Warren Buffett-backed Kraft Heinz, have been struggling in 2018.
-Campbell Soup's stock is down 25% this year.
+Campbell Soup's stock is down nearly 30% this year.

 Higher commodity costs are hurting profits.
-So is a focus on lower prices by Amazon (AMZN), Walmart (WMT), Kroger (KR) and other big retailers in the supermarket business.
+So is a focus on lower prices by Amazon (AMZN), Walmart (WMT), Kroger (KR) and other big retailers in the grocery business.